jonthorell/RetroLoversUnited/README.md

 3. Problem finding a way of getting the group for the current user.
 The solution found is not as elegant as I would like, but it works.
 4. Got error in devtools for two label lines.
 Turned out I had forgotten to remove them when the corresponding input field was removed.
 5. Bell-drop down created an empty menu if there were no messages.
 Fixed by moving the ul-container.
+6. Spacing issue between author and category menu.
+Not fixed yet

 # Todo